Particular/docs.particular.net/tutorials/quickstart/tutorial.md

     ```
 1. In the **Shipping** project, add a reference to the **Messages** project, so that we have access to the `OrderPlaced` event.

 Now that we have a project for the Shipping endpoint, we need to add some code to configure and start an `NServiceBus` endpoint.
-In the **Shipping** project, find the auto-generated **Program.cs** file and replace its contents with this:
+In the **Shipping** project, find the auto-generated **Program.cs** file and replace its contents with:

 snippet: ShippingProgram